Pauline Schäfer: 2014

 Schäfer started the season competing at a friendly competition in Munich where she helped Germany place second behind Great Britain.
-Individually she placed sixth in the all-around.
+Individually, she placed sixth in the all-around.
 She was later selected to compete at the European Championships alongside Kim Bui, Çağla Akyol, Sophie Scheder, and Janine Berger.
 Together they finished fourth in the team final.
-In August she competed at the German National Championships where she placed second in the all-around and on floor exercise behind Bui, first on vault and balance beam, and sixth on uneven bars.
-The following month Schäfer competed at the Länderkampf Kunstturnen, a friendly competition, where Germany defeated Romania and Switzerland.
-Individually Schäfer finished third in the all-around behind Larisa Iordache and Giulia Steingruber.
+In August, she competed at the German National Championships where she placed second in the all-around and on floor exercise behind Bui, first on vault and balance beam, and sixth on uneven bars.
+The following month, Schäfer competed at the Länderkampf Kunstturnen, a friendly competition, where Germany defeated Romania and Switzerland.
+Individually, Schäfer finished third in the all-around behind Larisa Iordache and Giulia Steingruber.

-In October Schäfer represented Germany at the 2014 World Championships alongside Bui, Akyol, Lisa Katharina Hill, Elisabeth Seitz, and Scheder.
+In October, Schäfer represented Germany at the 2014 World Championships alongside Bui, Akyol, Lisa Katharina Hill, Elisabeth Seitz, and Scheder.
 Together they finished ninth during qualifications and were the first reserve for the team final.
 Although she didn't qualify for any individual finals, Schäfer successfully performed a new element, a sideways salto tucked with ½ turn (180°) take off from one leg to side stand, which was therefore named after her in the Code of Points.
-In November Schäfer competed at the DTB Team Challenge where she helped Germany finish first as a team.
-Individually she finished second on vault and floor exercise behind Ksenia Afanasyeva, fourth on uneven bars, but won gold on balance beam.
-Schäfer ended the season competing at the Glasgow World Cup where she finished eighth.
+In November, Schäfer competed at the DTB Team Challenge where she helped Germany finish first as a team.
+Individually, she finished second on vault and floor exercise behind Ksenia Afanasyeva, fourth on uneven bars, but won gold on the balance beam.
+She ended the season competing at the Glasgow World Cup where she finished eighth.